Trump, GOP to huddle as outrage builds over border policy

 "The time is now for the White House to end the cruel, tragic separations of families," Sen. Lisa Murkowski, R-Alaska, said in a statement.

-The Trump administration insists the family separations are required under the law.
+Asked if the White House supports the Cruz measure, Mercedes Schlapp, director of strategic communications, told reporters "we're looking into the legislative text on the Cruz bill."

+The senator's bill would add more federal immigration judges, authorize new temporary shelters to house migrant families, speed the processing of asylum cases and require that families that cross the border illegally be kept together, absent criminal conduct or threats to the welfare of any children.

-At a White House briefing Monday, Homeland Secretary Kirstjen Nielsen declared, "Congress alone can fix it."
-That line has been echoed by others in the administration, including Trump himself, who has falsely blamed a law passed by Democrats for the "zero tolerance" approach to prosecutions of families crossing the border.
+At a White House briefing Monday, Homeland Security Secretary Kirstjen Nielsen declared, "Congress alone can fix it."
+That line has been echoed by others in the administration, including Trump, who has falsely blamed a law passed by Democrats for the "zero tolerance" approach to prosecutions of families crossing the border.

 Two immigration bills under consideration in the House could address the separations, but the outlook for passage is dim.
 Conservatives say the compromise legislation that GOP leaders helped negotiate with moderates is inadequate.